A flag of Portugal and a sign: 'Is Portugal safe?'

 How to stay safe traveling to Portugal

 Portugal is such a fun country to travel to!
-However, if you want you trip to stay fun, it is important to follow the safety rules and precautions.
-Here are some important rules.
+However, to have a great trip to the country, it is important to be aware of some important rules.

 Stay in Safe Communities